mrborges23/micphy2021/session3.md

 * &#8600; Theoretical_part

 In this tutorial, we will infer the evolutionary history of 12 great apes populations.
-The data was taken from [Prado-Maritinez (2013)](https://www.nature.com/articles/nature12228), and in this tutorial, we will be using a toy example of only 1000 sites.
+The data was taken from [Prado-Martinez (2013)](https://www.nature.com/articles/nature12228), and in this tutorial, we will be using a toy example of only 1000 sites.

 First of all, create a folder called **Session_3** and download the following files into it.